Proud2Be offers FREE 121 support where you can be who you are and talk about what you want with a kind and supportive LGBTQIA+ support worker.

 Can I choose which 121 support worker/volunteer I have?

-Unfortunately not.
-We match 121 support workers/volunteers to service users based on your initial 121 assessment.
+No. We match 121 support workers/volunteers to service users based on your initial 121 assessment.
 We always try to be thoughtful with matching and are always open to feedback.
 Matching also depends on availability, location, and other factors which is why we can’t offer people the opportunity to choose their worker/volunteer.

 What if I don’t like my 121 support worker/volunteer?